Now You See It

-Designed by Stephen Few, updated by Nick Desbarats, and based on the book of the same name, Now You See It equips workshop participants with the skills needed to explore data to discover valuable new insights and answer the most common types of analytical questions using simple yet powerful graph types and data visualization techniques.
+Based on Stephen Few’s foundational book and updated by Nick Desbarats, Now You See It: Simple Visualization Techniques for Quantitative Analysis equips workshop participants with the skills needed to explore data to discover valuable new insights and answer the most common types of analytical questions using simple yet powerful graph types and data visualization techniques.

 Who should attend this workshop

 Anyone who is --or would like to be-- responsible for making sense of data, finding useful insights and meaning within it, and quickly answering the most common types of analytical questions that arise within organizations.
 While business, financial and data analysts obviously fall within this group, workshop participants often include people from all parts of the organization, including finance, marketing, sales, human resources and operations.
 Other professionals, such as researchers, journalists, health care providers and educators will also benefit.

 No special knowledge or skills are required in order to attend this workshop, although participants should have experience creating simple charts using popular data visualization software products.

 Fundamentals of visual perception and how they apply to visual data analysis

 Desirable personality traits, knowledge and skills to bring to analysis tasks

 Visual patterns in data that are often meaningful